vardhanapoorv/Open-Source-Contribution-Made-Easy/CONTRIBUTING.md

   - There are worse things than being explicit...

 We have created some issues in every project as a starting point for Beginners.
-There are two major types of contribution:
+There are two types of contribution:
   - Work on Existing Issues.
   - Create a new Issue and submit its changes related to it.

 ### Working on Existing Issues

 Check out the [issues](https://github.com/vardhanapoorv/Open-Source-Contribution-Made-Easy/issues) page and pick a issue you are interested in and add a comment mentioning the changes.
 As this repository is for beginners, we do not have any restrictions on how the specifics of implementation on how are fixing it, but we would want you to mention what are the changes you are proposing.
-Any proposal you made you be accepted anyway (unless there is a conflict with someone else's contribution).
+Any proposal you made you be accepted regardless (unless there is a conflict with someone else's contribution), so you can start working without waiting for our approval.

 There are some issues with tag `minimal-work`, these issues are meant for those who are first timers, as there is no scope for making mistakes in this.
 Make sure that you do not create PRs with just `minimal-work` issues.
 We recommend that you have other issues that do not have `minimal-work` tag with the same PR.

 ### Creating new Issue

 A [new issue](https://github.com/vardhanapoorv/Open-Source-Contribution-Made-Easy/issues/new)
-could e created if you think more improvement could be done in existing application OR we are also open to new ideas for projects/languages to be included in this repository.
+could be created if you think more improvement could be done in existing application OR we are also open to new ideas for projects/languages to be included in this repository.
 We could discuss how it would make others contributing easier.

 # Contributing changes